CleverCloud/sozu-pulsar-connector/README.md

 ## Test

-The `send_request` example produces a `Status` request on the same topic that is consumed by the pulsar connector.
+The `send_requests` example produces a group of cluster-creating requests on the same topic that is consumed by the pulsar connector.

 In three separate terminals:

 1. run Sōzu
 2. run the pulsar-connector as explained above
-3. do `cargo run --example send_request -- --config config.toml`
+3. do `cargo run --example send_requests -- --config config.toml`

 If all goes well, this happens:

-1. the `send_request` example writes the request message on the pulsar topic
+1. the `send_requests` example writes the request messages on the pulsar topic
-2. the pulsar connector consumes the request message on the topic
+2. the pulsar connector consumes the request messages on the topic
-3. the pulsar connector writes the request to Sōzu via the unix socket
+3. the pulsar connector writes the requests to Sōzu via the unix socket
 4. Sōzu executes the request